ZerooCoool/katacoda-scenarios/CI-gradle-github/intro.md

 # What you will learn
 * How to use Gradle with GitHub actions
-* Create some simple tests
+* Create unit and integration tests
 * Building a CI/CD pipeline
 * Deploying an artifact

 # Prerequisities
 * Some prior knowledge in software testing
-* Basic knowledge of Gradle
+* Basic knowledge of Java